Control-Drift/Control-Drift/README.md

 ## Documentation

-For a deeper dive into the platform, check out our comprehensive guides:
+For a deeper dive into the platform, check out these comprehensive guides:

 - **[User Guide](docs/user_guide.md)**: A complete walkthrough of day-to-day operations and workflows.
 - **[Architecture & Concepts](docs/architecture_and_concepts.md)**: Learn about Event-Driven Posture Modeling and the flexible Data Adapter approach.